Moving from Canada to the USA in 2025: What You Absolutely Need to Know

 Risks & Cautions to Watch

-Post-Move Checklist in the U.S.
+Post-Move Checklist After Arriving in the USA

-• Collect your I-94 and immigration paperwork.
+• Collect your I-94 and immigration paperwork upon entry for legal records.

 Happy family unpacking in their new US home